Pahlavi inscription of Darva

-This is a Sassanid "Pahlavi" (middle persian) inscription located in the hills adjacent to the village of Darva, a district of Zarrin Dasht County in Fars Province of Iran.
+The Pahlavi inscription of Darva is a Sasanian "Pahlavi" (Middle Persian) inscription located in the hills adjacent to the village of Darva, a district of Zarrin Dasht County in Fars province, Iran.

-Discovery

 The inscription was first reported in 2020 by Mirza Mohamad Hassani and Reza Kalani.
-In 2021 it was registered by Ministry of Cultural Heritage, Tourism and Handicrafts under number 33403.
+In 2021, it was registered by Ministry of Cultural Heritage, Tourism and Handicrafts under number 33403.

-Overview

 The inscription has three lines.
 The three-line inscription is 2.30cm high from the ground, its length is 1.10cm, and its height is 50cm.